bvfalcon/junit5-extensions/README.md

 # junit5-extensions
 Useful features for testing with JUnit 5

-In current version JUnit5-Extensions supports automatically creation of JUnit5 test for controlling existence/accessability of constructors/fields/methods of Java-classes througth Reflection.
+In current version JUnit5-Extensions supports automatically creation of JUnit5 test for controlling existence/accessability of constructors/fields/methods of Java-classes through Reflection.

 ### Problem description